Tariff Stacking in 2026: How to Calculate Your Real Duty Exposure

 The Bottom Line

 Before committing to any import contract, calculate every layer.
 Revisit your landed cost models quarterly—tariff policy is moving faster now than at any point in the last 30 years, and a model that was accurate in December 2025 may be significantly wrong today.
+For a complete walkthrough of every cost component beyond duties, see our guide on how to calculate landed cost.

 Frequently Asked Questions